-Your Company operates a DIS, through which Shareholders can, at any time, elect to have their dividend payments utilised to subscribe for new Ordinary Shares issued by the Company under the standing authority requested from Shareholders at Annual General Meetings.
-Ordinary Shares issued under the DIS should qualify for VCT tax relief applicable for the tax year in which they are allotted, subject to an individual Shareholder's particular circumstances.
+Your Company operates a DIS, through which Shareholders can, at any time, elect to have their dividend payments utilised to subscribe for new Ordinary Shares under the standing authority requested from Shareholders at Annual General Meetings.
+Ordinary Shares issued under the DIS should qualify for initial VCT tax relief applicable for the tax year in which they are allotted, subject to an individual Shareholder's particular circumstances.

-Shareholders can elect to participate in the DIS in respect of future dividends, by completing a DIS mandate form.
-In order for the DIS to apply to the 2023 final dividend, the mandate form must be received by the Registrar (The City Partnership) before 12 April 2024, this being the relevant dividend election date.
-The mandate form, terms & conditions and full details of the scheme (including tax considerations) are available from the Company's webpage at: mavencp.com/migvct5.
+Shareholders can elect to participate in the DIS, in respect of future dividends, by completing the DIS mandate form.
+In order for the DIS to apply to the 2024 final dividend, the mandate form must be received by the Registrar (The City Partnership) before 5 July 2024, this being the relevant dividend election date.
+The mandate form, terms & conditions and full details of the scheme (including tax considerations) are available from the Company's webpage at: mavencp.com/migvct.
 Election to participate in the DIS can also be made through the Registrar's online investor hub at: maven-cp.cityhub.uk.com/login.